Improving Speech Emotion Recognition with Mutual Information Regularized Generative Model: Result

 \subsection{SER experiment}

-We experimented our method on commonly used dataset IEMOCAP.
+We experimented our method on the commonly used dataset IEMOCAP.
 The experiment followed leave-one-speaker-out cross validation scheme.
-Unweighted average recall is reported per each speaker and we statistically average and present mean and standard deviation in the Table \ref{tab:my-table} as follows.
+Unweighted average recall is reported per each speaker.
+This experiment compares the effect of different data augmentation methods in SER.
+Thus, we followed the same experiment protocols as in previous work in this context (we only used the IEMOCAP dataset).
+We statistically average and present mean and standard deviation in Table \ref{tab:my-table1}.

 The results depict that our augmentation method achieves the state-of-the-art performance among existing methods.
-Furthermore, our augmentation method shows highest improvement against its baseline after augmentation, which is $2.6\%$, which is same amount of improvement with Malik et al. \cite{malik2023preliminary}.
+Furthermore, our augmentation method shows highest improvement against its baseline after augmentation, which is $2.6\%$, which is the same amount of improvement obtained by Malik et al. \cite{malik2023preliminary}.
 Sahu et al. employed typical emotional label conditional GAN and Bao et al. \cite{bao2019cyclegan} CycleGAN approach to generate additional data to train SER model.
 Latif et al. \cite{latif2022self} achieved generalization improvement by using unlabelled dataset during training.
 Still, the improvement of accuracy against their baseline was marginal.
 Recently, the margin between baseline and data augmented SER was improved when data generation model was conditioned on text input as in Malik et al. \cite{malik2023preliminary}.
-And our model also achieved same margin and state-of-the-art performance by using mutual information between generated data and text data.
+Our model also achieved the same margin and state-of-the-art performance by using mutual information between generated data and text data.
+From the perspective of range (from mean minus standard deviation to mean plus standard deviation), we observe that the lower end of the range from our model is higher than others, depicting that our model can consistently outperform existing models.